 - Teach your child to bring to your attention any site or contact that might be suspicious in nature.

-- Ensure that you have access to your child’s online activities, so you can monitor what the child’s online activities.
+- Ensure that you have access to your children’s online activities, so you can monitor their actions on the internet.

-- Keep credit card details somewhere safe where children can’t access them, and make sure not to save credit card details online.
-Make sure that ‘click to buy’ options are not activated.
+- Keep credit card details somewhere safe where children can’t access them, and avoid saving credit card details online.
+Make sure ‘click to buy’ options are not activated.

-- Teach your child about the realities and dangers of child predators who prowl the internet, looking for children as their next victims.
+- Teach your child about the realities and dangers of child predators who prowl the internet.

-Julia Cook, Author, @JuliaCookOnline Technology is a beautiful thing…but me must teach our children to manage it wisely so that it can add to their lives.
-Here are a few tips for guiding our children towards creating a productive and healthy digital footprint:
+Julia Cook, Author, @JuliaCookOnline Technology is a beautiful thing, but we must teach our children to manage it wisely, so that it can benefit their lives.
+Here are a few tips for guiding children towards a productive and healthy digital footprint:

-- Spend time with your children by getting online and navigating the internet with them.
+- Spend time with your children by navigating the internet with them.
 This can help promote a better understanding and respect for technology.